Code-Institute-Submissions/MS1-Portfolio-4/README.md

     -   #### First Time and Returning Visitor

         1. As a First Time Visitor I would like to understand the main purpose of the site.
-        2. I want to understand this website shows the portfolio of an industrial designer.
-    	3. I want to easily navigate through the website and find information about the designer and showcase of his work.
+    	2. I want to easily navigate through the website and find information about the designer and showcase of his work.
-        4. I want to be able to view the content on any device or browser.
+        3. I want to be able to view the content on any device or browser.
-        5. As a returning visitor, I would like to find a way of contacting him.
+        4. As a returning visitor, I would like to find a way of contacting him.
-	    6. I would like to follow him on social networks.
+	    5. I would like to follow him on social networks.

     -   ## Design